-Having spent two days with Italian music, to mark Good Friday i’m turning to Spain, & the music of Bernat Vivancos.
-Vivancos was born in Barcelona in 1973 & studied composition at the Paris Conservatoire & in Oslo; having returned to Spain, for the last five years he has been musical director of the Montserrat Boys Choir.
-In Holy Week last year, at a live concert broadcast from the Montserrat Basilica, Vivancos’ new work El davallament de la creu (The Descent from the Cross) was premièred, & it’s not only an interesting addition to the vast repertoire of Good Friday music, but one of the most visceral examples that i know of.
+Having spent two days with Italian music, to mark Good Friday i’m turning to Spain, and the music of Bernat Vivancos.
+Vivancos was born in Barcelona in 1973 and studied composition at the Paris Conservatoire and in Oslo; having returned to Spain, for the last five years he has been musical director of the Montserrat Boys Choir.
+In Holy Week last year, at a live concert broadcast from the Montserrat Basilica, Vivancos’ new work El davallament de la creu (The Descent from the Cross) was premièred, and it’s not only an interesting addition to the vast repertoire of Good Friday music, but one of the most visceral examples that i know of.

 If this piece whets your appetite for Vivancos’ music, i can warmly recommend Blanc, a recent release featuring a broad selection of his choral music, all of which demonstrate his ear for fascinating sonorities.